 Definitions

-1.1 “Acceptance/Delivery Point” - The term means any pipeline tap or connection to the Federal Helium Pipeline owned by Person prior to the Government Assignment and Conveyance of the Federal Helium System to the Purchaser and any pipeline tap or connection to the Helium Pipeline owned by Person after the Conveyance.
+1.1 “Acceptance/Delivery Point” - The term means any pipeline tap or connection to the Federal Helium Pipeline owned by Person prior to the Government Assignment and Conveyance of the Federal Helium System to the Real Property Purchaser and any pipeline tap or connection to the Helium Pipeline owned by Person after the Conveyance.

-1.2 Allocable gas - The term means the volume of helium used in making allocation calculations and includes all Primary Private helium.
+1.2 “Allocable gas” - The term means the volume of helium used in making allocation calculations and includes all Primary Private helium.

-1.3 “Allocation” - The term means that prior to the Government Assignment and Conveyance of the Federal Helium System to the Purchaser, in the event of a shortage, or any time the delivery of helium must be divided among storage Contract holders, the Authorized Officer will allocate the remaining delivery capacity of the Federal Helium System, after the needs of Federal users have been met, among all parties storing helium in the Federal Helium System.
+1.3 “Allocation” - The term means that prior to the Government Assignment and Conveyance of the Federal Helium System to the Real Property Purchaser, in the event of a shortage, or any time the delivery of helium must be divided among storage Contract holders, the Authorized Officer will allocate the remaining delivery capacity of the Federal Helium System, after the needs of Federal users have been met, among all parties storing helium in the Federal Helium System.
 Allocation during government ownership of the Federal Helium system will be calculated as a percentage of the remaining delivery capacity of the Federal Helium System according to the proportion of each storage Contract holder’s stored volume of Primary Private Helium to the total volume of Primary Private Helium stored by all storage Contract holders.
 Allocation will be calculated as of 8 a.m.
-Central Time on October 1, 2021 and annually each year after on October 1.
+Central Time on October 1, 2021, and annually each year after on October 1.
+The total volume of Primary Private Helium will not include the volumes of Helium Lot #1 and Real Property Purchaser’s Helium.
+Any Secondary Private Helium (see definition below) added after the Conveyance will not be included in the subsequent October 1 annual allocation calculation.
 The Authorized Officer may, in his sole discretion, change the allocation method when technical or operational considerations make such changes necessary or appropriate, but the Authorized Officer will notify all storage Contract holders before making any such change.